 In recent years, local investors have also developed new home-grown QSR chains along with expanding their franchises.
-Please note the following examples, below.
+For example:

-- The Maestro pizza chain, established in Riyadh in 2013, has become a household name in a span of seven years.
-With nearly 170 outlets, the pizza chain is preferred by many Saudi and Arab consumers for its quality and price, and the firm has become a formidable competitor to several U.S. pizza chains such; especially, Domino's and Pizza Hut. - AlBaik, a highly popular fried chicken chain that launched in 1974 is currently expanding and plans to reach every major city in the Kingdom.
+- Maestro Pizza: This chain was established in Riyadh in 2013 and has become a household name in a span of seven years.
+With nearly 170 outlets the pizza chain is preferred by many Saudi and Arab consumers for its quality and price, and the firm has become a formidable competitor to several U.S. pizza chains, such as Domino's and Pizza Hut. - AlBaik: This fried chicken chain is extremely popular and launched in 1974.
+They are currently expanding to reach every major city in the Kingdom.
 In recent years, the firm has increased its outlets from 40 to more than 100.
 The firm competes head-to-head with KFC, and its fried chicken and seafood are very popular with non-western consumers.

-G. Institutional
+Institutional

 There is no official government data on the value of the institutional food service market in Saudi Arabia.
-The institutional food sector in Saudi Arabia offers services to schools, workers camps, company cafeterias, hospitals, universities, Hajj catering, the military, prisons, airline catering, and special events.
+The institutional food sector in Saudi Arabia offers services to schools, workers camps, company cafeterias, hospitals, universities, Hajj and Umrah catering, the military, prisons, airline catering, and special events.
 However, senior managers from major catering companies interviewed for this report estimate the annual value of the catering market to be approximately \$5 billion.
 The institutional subsector serves several million meals a day and relies mostly on imports.